 Serpent’s Tail published seven more of his novels, including the comic crime caper, School for Scumbags, the movie adaptation of which is currently in pre-production with Robert Zemickis producing.

 He has written a number of screenplays himself, the first of which was produced as the movie Wild Bill (2012), for which he and co-writer (and director) Dexter Fletcher won a Writers’s Guild of Great Britain award and a BAFTA nomination.
 His second feature, the vampire comedy Eat Locals, was shot early in 2016 and premiered on August 26th in London as part of FrightFest 2017.

 Danny now lives in Chichester, on the south coast of England, with his wife, Jeannie, and their four children.
 A few years ago he began writing stories to read to his children, the first of which, Amy X and The Great Race, won first prize in Wells Festival of Literature’s “Story for Children” competition (2016).
 The second book in the series, Amy X and The Prim and Proper Princess School, was shortlisted for the same competition the following year and both are due to be published in Germany by you and ivi, an imprint of Piper-Verlag.

-He is currently writing a revised version of a classic fairy tale entitled The Ugly Sisters, in which two vilified step-sisters save a feckless Prince and an ungrateful kingdom from the beautiful, yet Machiavellian, Cinderella.
+He has recently finished writing a revised version of a classic fairy tale entitled The Ugly Sisters, in which two vilified step-sisters save a feckless Prince and an ungrateful kingdom from the beautiful, yet Machiavellian, Cinderella.

 Danny taking a moment out to pose for future publicity shots, Wokingham, 1992